 Review summary: Canon 5D Mark II vs Panasonic GH5

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Panasonic GH5?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.